alecnicolas/familyTree/README.md

 ## Family Tree

-Simple family tree of my immediate family written in PROLOG.
+Class project of a simple family tree of my immediate family written in PROLOG.